rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 ### Block propagation

-Once a miner finds a new block, that is, a valid share whose *proof of work* hash is less than the target number
- (computed from network difficulty) it needs to propagate this block to the rest of the network.
+Once a miner finds a new block it needs to propagate this block to the rest of the network.
 Typically, this is done through the